-We’re having different experiences of what’s happening (like we always do), and it’s causing some highly volatile emotional weather out there.
+We’re having different experiences of what’s happening, and it’s causing some highly volatile emotional weather out there.
 Clearly we are not all in the same health/economic/job/home/legal status/mental health situation, but also we process and adapt differently.
-I changed my views and practices last week several times, often after reading or talking to someone with a viewpoint I hadn’t considered.
+I’ve shifted in my understanding a lot recently, often after reading or talking to someone with a viewpoint I hadn’t considered.
 It’s a good thing, different voices.
 It’s also easy to get pulled into an emotional landmine you didn’t mean to step in.

 Well, first off, we know it’s often best to step away and not communicate with anyone for a bit.
-I am mom to three children, so trust me, I know that’s not always possible!
-Recovery time before responding is key though.
-So is remembering that while you may be triggered, it doesn’t mean anyone else is to blame.
-If I feel riled up, it is my responsibility to feel, soothe, and care for myself in this vulnerability.
-It is not my responsibility to change your mind or fix the way you feel.
+I am mom to three children, so trust me, I know that kind of hermitage is not always possible!
+Taking recovery time before responding is key though.
+So is remembering that while we may be triggered, it doesn’t mean someone is to blame.
+If we feel riled up, it is our responsibility to feel, soothe, and care for ourselves in this vulnerability.
+It is not within our wheelhouse to change anyone else’s mind or fix the way others feel.

 If self-soothing isn’t your MO and you often harshly judge yourself, I recommend placing a hand on your heart and trying out some of these phrases when you feel the trigger coming on: